CZ-NIC/knot-resolver/doc/startguide.rst

 .. note::

    Copy&pasting examples from this manual is sufficient for normal use-cases.
-   Please pay close attention to brackets, especially in more complex configurations like :func:`policy.add` and :func:`view:addr`.
+   Please pay close attention to brackets.

    If you want to use full power of configuration language, see article `Learn Lua in 15 minutes`_ for a syntax overview.